Wreath Macdonald polynomials as eigenstates: Introduction

 \subsection{Acknowledgements}

-I'd like to thank Philippe di Francesco, Rinat Kedem, Andrei Negu\c{t}, and Oleksandr Tsymbaliuk for tremendously helpful conversations as well as for inviting me to speak about this work at their respective seminars.
+I'd like to thank Philippe di Francesco, Rinat Kedem, Andrei Negu\cb{t}, and Oleksandr Tsymbaliuk for tremendously helpful conversations as well as for inviting me to speak about this work at their respective seminars.
+I also want to thank Daniel Orr and Mark Shimozono for our collaboration, which gave this work a much-needed second wind.
 Most of all, I want to thank Tom Nevins for helping me navigate what mathematicians are and what a paper is.
+Finally, I'd like to thank the anonymous referee for their patience and precision in helping me correct numerous mistakes.
 This work was supported by a Gene H. Golub Fellowship, a Louis C. Hack Fellowship, a James D. Hogan Memorial Scholarship, as well as a Tondeur Dissertation Prize, all from the UIUC Department of Mathematics.
-Additionally, this work received support from NSF Grants DMS-1502125 and DMS-1802094.
+Additionally, this work received support from NSF grants DMS-1502125 and DMS-1802094 as well as the NSF-RTG grant ``Algebraic Geometry and Representation Theory at Northeastern University'' (DMS-1645877).